IESE Business School

 The authors' results reveal that countries with both high- and low-tolerance of uncertainty need a constrained government in order for culture to influence their financial systems.
 If the government is left unchecked, culture's role is diminished.

-"Instead of addressing whether national culture makes a difference [in shaping financial systems], we focus on when it makes a difference because a contextual approach provides a high level of precision for managers to evaluate the specific impact of culture," they explain.
+it makes a difference because a contextual approach provides a high level of precision for managers to evaluate the specific impact of culture," they explain.
 Managers with an international scope can appreciate the importance of precision in their work that crosses cultures.